orstavik/JoiEvents/docs/1d4_focus/5b_WhatIs_tabindex.md

 const tabbablesFromClosedShadowRoot = tabbableElements(shadow);
 ```

 As tabbable elements might be hidden inside a `closed` shadowRoot, not all tabbable elements can be found from all DOM contexts.

+Note: the key to understanding the treeWalker is the `acceptNode(node)` function.
+This function will match the element (`NodeFilter.FILTER_ACCEPT`), not match the element (`NodeFilter.FILTER_SKIP`) or not match the element nor any of its descendants (`NodeFilter.FILTER_REJECT`).

 ## Demo: `FocusController` using `tabindex`